Bow varieties as symplectic reductions of $T^*(G/P)$: Introduction

-Bow varieties are models of Coulomb branches.
-There are other models called generalized affine Grassmannian slices introduced in \cite{braverman2018coulomb}.
-Bow varieties are generalized version of Nakajima type A quiver varieties and generalized affine Grassmannian slices are generelzied version of affine Grassmannian slices.
-In \cite{mirković2008quiver}, Mirkovic-Vybornov isomorphism were introduced to give explicit isomorphisms between Nakajima type A quiver varieties, slices in the cotangent bundles of flag varieties, and slices in affine Grassmannian.
-In \S~\ref{MVyiso}, we will give our generalized version of Mirkovic-Vybornov isomorphisms bridgeing the slices appearing in symplectic reductions and generalized affine Grassmannian slices explicitly.
+Bow varieties are Coulomb branches (\cite{NakajimaTakayama:2017}).
+There are other models called generalized affine Grassmannian slices introduced in \cite{BravermanFinkelbergNakajima:2018}.
+Bow varieties are generalized version of Nakajima type A quiver varieties and generalized affine Grassmannian slices are generalized version of affine Grassmannian slices.
+In \cite{MirkovićVybornov:2008}, Mirkovic-Vybornov isomorphism are introduced to give explicit isomorphisms between Nakajima type A quiver varieties, slices in the cotangent bundles of flag varieties, and slices in affine Grassmannian.
+In \S~\ref{MVyiso}, we will give a generalized version of Mirkovic-Vybornov isomorphisms bridgeing the slices appearing in symplectic reductions and generalized affine Grassmannian slices explicitly.